-- (5) Vacation Costs.
-A vacation benefit is a right granted by an employer to an employee - (a) to be absent from his job for a stipulated period of time without loss of pay or - (b) to be paid an additional salary in lieu of taking the vacation.
-Vacation costs must meet all of the following conditions to be included in allowable costs. - (a) These costs must be included in the cost reporting period in which they are earned by the employee and must be computed from actual payroll records as related to each employee. - (b) Where the center's vacation policy is consistent among all employees, the vacation must be taken or, if the employee elects to be paid in lieu of taking a vacation, the payment must be made within the period consistent with the vacation policy established by the center.
+(5) Vacation Costs.
+A vacation benefit is a right granted by an employer to an employee (a) to be absent from his job for a stipulated period of time without loss of pay or (b) to be paid an additional salary in lieu of taking the vacation.
+Vacation costs must meet all of the following conditions to be included in allowable costs.

+(a) These costs must be included in the cost reporting period in which they are earned by the employee and must be computed from actual payroll records as related to each employee.

+(b) Where the clinic's vacation policy is consistent among all employees, the vacation must be taken or, if the employee elects to be paid in lieu of taking a vacation, the payment must be made within the period consistent with the vacation policy established by the clinic.
 Where the policy is not consistent among all employees, the vacation must be taken or payment in lieu of vacation must be made within two years after the close of the cost reporting period in which the vacation is accrued.
-If payment is not made within the required period of time or in those instances where the vacation benefits, accruedand included in allowable costs, are forfeited by the employee for cause, the current year cost report must be adjusted. - (c) Amounts allowed for vacation benefits must be reasonable in themselves and, together with other compensation, result in reasonable compensation for services rendered. - (d) Employer payroll taxes applicable to vacation, such as FICA, must not be accrued, but treated as a cost in the period when the vacation costs are paid.
+If payment is not made within the required period of time or in those instances where the vacation benefits, accrued and included in allowable costs, are forfeited by the employee for cause, the current year cost report must be adjusted.

+(c) Amounts allowed for vacation benefits must be reasonable in themselves and, together with other compensation, result in reasonable compensation for services rendered.

+(d) Employer payroll taxes applicable to vacation, such as FICA, must not be accrued, but treated as a cost in the period when the vacation costs are paid.
-Statutory Authority: State Plan; Title XIX, Social Security Act, 42 C.F.R. §405,2401 - .2429.

-History: Rule effective April 15, 1993.
-560-X-56-.09
+Statutory Authority: Code of Ala.
+1975, Plan; Title XIX, Social Security Act, 42 C.F.R.
+Sections 405.2460 - .2472 and 447.371.
+History: Emergency rule effective October 1, 1993.
+New Rule: Filed December 7, 1993; effective January 12, 1994.

-560-X-56-.09 Travel Expenses.
+560-X-60-.07 Travel Expense.